Payroll liabilities

 Each of these obligations comes with documentation and filing requirements, making it essential to use a payroll system that keeps everything in sync and up to date.

-How Homebase helps manage payroll liabilities
+How Homebase helps you manage payroll

 Homebase Payroll makes managing your payroll liabilities seamless and error-free.
 From the moment your employees clock in, Homebase tracks hours, calculates gross pay, and automatically withholds the correct tax and benefit amounts.
 On payday, you can review and approve everything in just a few clicks.